ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-power-instances.md

    * Attach one or more storage volumes to make sure that you have enough capacity for your shared file system.
 5. In the **Networking** section, make the following selections:
    * Keep 'Public networks' deactivated

+   * Attach both your private networks (management and backup).
+Make sure that you specify the IP addresses as entered in the DNS configuration for the corresponding hostnames.
+If IP addresses are assigned dynamically, you need to adapt the DNS entries for the system hostnames.

 It takes some time until the {{site.data.keyword.powerSys_notm}} instance for shared file systems becomes available.
 The deployment is finished when you can log in to the instance over the VPC access host by using the SSH command: